Horse Nutrition

 - Oats

-Covered in an outer husk they come either rolled or crushed.
-Oats are high in phosphorus low in calcium and should therefore be used in conjunction with either sugar beet or a calcium supplement.
+Oats are a high fibre feed suitable for horses in medium work and if fed appropriately are not usually overheating as they are also low in starch, although there are exceptions.
+Covered in an outer husk they come either naked, rolled, bruised or crushed which makes them easier to digest.
+Oats are high in phosphorus low in calcium and should therefore be used in conjunction with either sugar beet, Alfalfa or a calcium supplement.

 - Barley